What kind of recording requests do you normally receive?

 It is advised to record no later than two or three days prior to your deadline.
-You need to take into consideration the time needed to select the tracks you wish to use on your final completed CD/DVD as well as the time needed to edit and master your recording.
+You need to take into consideration the time needed to encode video recordings, select the takes you wish to use on your final completed product as well as the time needed to edit and master your recording.

 I am interested in recording.
 What should I do next?

-- Complete a Recording Session Request Form [PDF] (available at the Conservatory Office) and make reservations for your recording space of choice with Julia Jackson at the Conservatory Office (open Mon-Fri, 8am-12pm, 1pm-5pm during the academic year).
-Recording Services is not responsible for making room reservations with Julia at the Conservatory Office.
+- Make reservations for your recording space of choice with Julia Jackson at the Conservatory Office.
+Recording Services is not responsible for making room reservations on your behalf.